PlanterApp/planter_blog/content/posts/tea-garden/index.md

 #### Storing

 * The most important thing is to keep your harvest stored in an airtight container; whether that's in bags or containers, in the cabinet or the freezer in cubes, it doesn't matter too much!
-It may be useful to label your containers while you're at it, if you've dried similar-looking herbs
+It may be useful to label your containers while you're at it, if you've dried similar-looking herbs.
+* To see if dried herbs are still good for tea, rub them between your fingers and smell them.
+If they smell like nothing, or dusty, then the best thing you can do is toss them!

 #### Steeping

-*
+* About 1-2 teaspoons of your harvest with 8 ounces of water should be enough for the perfect tea.
+* Most things will be ready after about 8 minutes of steeping.
+If your blend is too bitter after that time, try reducing the time; or if it's too weak, increase it.
+* Some teas, such as green tea, go bitter when steeped in boiling water.
+If your tea is too bitter, and reducing steeping time only made it weaker, try steeping with hot (but not boiling) water!
+* Some of your plants aren't going to fit in a tea bag, but you can use a sieve, french press, or a tea ball to separate out the solids from the tea.

 ### Example Garden Plans